bluelijah/Your-Idea-Our-Idea/README.md

 ## Frontend Integration

-Your frontend team can make requests to these endpoints:
+Frontend can make requests to these endpoints:

 ```javascript
 // Example: Check an idea